 Fire may also play a role in reducing the density of Lantana although it carries a risk of damaging or killing regrowth.
 Lantana is dispersed by birds and monitoring is required at sites prone to invasion to detect re-infestation.
-A number of different techniques can assist with control of Creeping Lantana which is a hard-to-control weed where it has become established.
-The species has characteristics which may require a departure from conventional regeneration approaches, for example, as an initial step, a period under cultivation (slope permitting) with a cover crop (or seeding with native grasses) may be effective in removing the species from the restoration site.
+A number of different techniques can assist with control of Creeping Lantana, which is a hard-to-control weed where it has become established.